Keepingshtum/Keepingshtum.github.io/README.md

 What: It's going to be a website for fantasy premier league stuff (as of now)

-When: Currently it's just a "Hello World" page, but hopefully it becomes a bit more sightly!
+When: Currently it's just a basic page, but hopefully it becomes a bit more sightly!

 Why: It's a good way to practice web design and full stack development!